-Whilst we follow the national curriculum, our curriculum is unique because it is shaped by and for our children.
+Whilst we follow the National Curriculum, our curriculum is unique because it is shaped by and for our children.
 Children have the opportunity to give their opinions and ideas for how teaching and learning takes place.
 Their views on what engages and interests them most is taken into consideration when creating future long term plans.
 Therefore, our pupils’ engagement in learning is high because lessons are stimulating and interesting, allowing for pupils to learn independently, collaboratively and as part of a whole class.
 In addition, our curriculum is intended to develop additional life-skills such as resourcefulness, resilience, reciprocity and reflectiveness.

 Values are integral to our curriculum.
 Gospel values must be at the heart of the way forward because these will shape the kinds of people our children turn out to be.
 We know that their values and learning skills will be the key as to whether they can make the best of their learning in the future.
 Gospel values underpin all learning at school as they form our attitudes towards learning and each other.

-In addition, every school must provide Religious Education.
-We also aim to promote Equal Opportunities and Multi-Cultural Education through assemblies, circle time and SMSC.
+We also aim to promote Equal Opportunities and Multi-Cultural Education through assemblies, circle time and PSHE lessons.
 We give a high priority to developing the Personal and Social Education of our children, promoting co-operation, caring, understanding and tolerance both in our school and in the community.

 At St Michael’s School we follow the ‘Come and See‘ religious curriculum as advised by the Dioceses of Newcastle and Hexham.

 The Department for Education state there is a need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”